jungianpsychology/valentinesQuiz/README.md

-🎀 Carl Jung Compatability Quiz 🎀
+🎀 Jungian Psychology Valentines Day Quiz 🎀

 Welcome to the Jungian Archetypes Valentine Quiz! 🥰 This is a simple and scientifically accurate test based on Jungian Psychology that reccomends traits of comptability based on your answers.